republicainterativa/SC-To-Top/README.md

-# SC-To-Top
+# SC To Top

-A simple WordPress plugin to scroll pages to the top
+## A simple WordPress plugin to scroll pages to the top

+Just install and enjoy!